Home Equity Loan Rates in Kansas (January 2025)

 Current Home Equity Loan Rates in Kansas

-The current average APR for a 15-year home equity loan in Kansas is 8.3%, but several factors might affect what lenders offer.
-For instance, a higher credit score usually results in a lower APR, while opting for a larger loan could increase your rate.
-Repayment terms also play a role in determining rates.
-Check the table below to compare the average APRs of home equity loans in Kansas across different loan terms.
+The current average APR for a 15-year home equity loan in Kansas is 8.2%, but several factors might affect what lenders offer.
+For instance, a higher credit score can lead to a lower APR, while a larger loan amount might result in a higher rate.
+Repayment terms also play a role in determining your loan costs.
+Compare the average APRs of home equity loans in Kansas across different loan terms to see how these factors come into play.

 loanVsLoan icon